Catholics and gay marriage?

 Some advocates for same sex marriage say "civil" marriage was introduced in medieval times simply as a way to divide up property and that it had nothing to do with Church.
 The history of "civil" marriage is more complex than that.
 It was intimately related to the Church and the teaching of Christ.
 Jesus talked about marriage as based on love 2000 years ago, its not just a social arrangement.
 A hundred years ago the Catholic Encyclopedia addressed the proposal that historically marriage has been open, and effectively demonstrated the theory as a late artifact of wishful thinking on the part of revisionists.

 Some people assert that opposing gay marriage is just like opposing interracial marriage.
 The difference is that affirming interracial marriages affirms the institution of marriage.
-A black man has essentially the same physical makeup as a white man; he the same reproductive system, and he can make children with a white female.
-They can have intercourse, which is the basic requirement for marriage.
-That is not true of two people of the same gender.
+A black man has essentially the same reproductive system, and he can make children with a white female.
+They can have intercourse, which is the basic requirement for marriage which is not true of two people of the same gender.

 "My gay marriage won't affect your straight marriage"